Alison's Halo

 Alison's Halo is a band from Tempe, Arizona.
-Their sound, distinguished by dreamy vocals and loud, spacey guitars, is often also associated with shoegaze and dream pop.
+Their sound, distinguished by dreamy vocals and loud, spacey guitars, is often associated with shoegaze and dream pop.

 History

 Alison's Halo formed in Tempe, Arizona, in October 1992.
 The original lineup included vocalist/guitarist Catherine Cooper, guitarist Adam Cooper and bassist Lynn Anderson; they dubbed their Alesis SR-16 drum machine "Alison".
 Their debut gig was at an old Odd Fellows hall with Jimmy Eat World opening.
 The band quickly obtained opening slots for international touring acts like Ultra Vivid Scene, Curve, the Verve, the Boo Radleys, Bailter Space, and Stereophonics, performed at several music festivals (including CMJ Music Marathon and South by Southwest) and recorded two demo cassettes, Slug and Halo.
 They added drummer Thomas Lanser prior to recording their debut single, "Dozen", released in early 1995 on Independent Project Records.
 The lineup changed again, with bassist David Rogers (also of Half String) and drummer Roger Brogan replacing Anderson and Lanser.
 During 1997, the band added Scott McDonald (formerly of Closedown) as a third guitarist.

 Their first album, Eyedazzler 1992–1996, a CD compilation of songs the band created between 1992 and 1996, was released in 1998 on Burnt Hair Records.

 After the dissolution of Alison's Halo in the late 1990s, Adam and Catherine Cooper relocated to Chicago and recorded Burt Bacharach-influenced pop at their home Jetpack Studios under a variety of band names.
 As the Pastry Heros, they self-released the five-song Horn Rim Fury CD EP in 1998 on their own Submersible Recordings.
 As Kitten Factor, they released the "Nite Lite" single on the Rainbow Quartz International label in 1998, and the three-song "Surround" 7-inch EP in 1999 on Sunday Records.
 In 1999, they changed names again to Insta, re-releasing Horn Rim Fury under that name on Sunday Records.
 Insta released a full-length album, Checklist for Love, in 2002 on Sunday.

 Adam Cooper also records as the solo ambient guitar project Signals Into Space.
 Drummer Brogan joined Sonic Boom's band Spectrum in 2008 and also recorded with the Idaho Falls, Frausdots, the Vacant Lots and Britta Phillips.

 In 2009, the Coopers reactivated Alison's Halo and released several digital compilations of old material via their website, including three live albums and the Jetpacks for Julian demos EP.